 Which equity sectors can combat higher inflation?

-The recent sharp rise in bond yields has rattled equity markets amid fears that fiscal stimulus and a post-pandemic spending splurge could stoke higher inflation.
+The sharp rise in bond yields over recent weeks has rattled equity markets amid fears that fiscal stimulus and a post-pandemic spending splurge could stoke higher inflation.

 Five-year inflation expectations, as measured by the yield difference between nominal and inflation-protected US Treasury bonds, have rebounded sharply from their pandemic lows and are now at 2.5% - their highest level since 2008.